The beauty of marketing is that you can pull inspiration from all facets of life.

 There are many lead magnets and different types of gated content you can release to attract your audience.
 For today I am going to break down three proven lead magnets for you.

 1. Free Courses

-A popular option, courses are a brilliant way to connect with your audience and satisfy their craving for knowledge.
+A popular option, courses and webinars, are a brilliant way to connect with your audience and satisfy their craving for knowledge.
 There’s no need for your audience to pay for these courses; they just need to supply their contact information, and away they go.

 Raise your hand if you hopped on the Kindle, eBook reader trend? 🙋 Cause same, and now I hardly use it…